Crypto-friendly lender Silvergate collapses - KTVZ

 The bank’s plan includes “full repayment of all deposits,” it said.

+Silvergate’s stock has fallen 97% from its November 2021 high — a decline that mirrors that of the broader crypto market.
+A string of bankruptcies and scandals in 2022, including the stunning implosion of Sam Bankman-Fried’s business empire in November, have left the crypto industry reeling.

+Once valued at $3 trillion, the entire market is now worth about $1 trillion.

-The announcement comes roughly a week after Silvergate delayed its annual filing with the Securities and Exchange Commission, warning that it may go out of business.
+Wednesday’s announcement comes a week after Silvergate delayed its annual filing with the Securities and Exchange Commission, warning that it may go out of business.
 That news prompted the bank’s biggest crypto-industry clients, including Coinbase and Paxos, to pull their deposits.

+The La Jolla, Califorina-based lender reported a $1 billion loss for the fourth quarter as investors panicked over the collapse of FTX.

 The-CNN-Wire